maxnd/mxMarkEdit/README.md

 Keep the presentation in standard Markdown format, to be able to export it with Pandoc without any trouble, and then create a copy of it optimized for mxMarkEdit with the menu item `Tools` - `Optimize presentation...` if it has to be presented with mxMarkEdit.

-To export an mxMarkEdit presentation in PDF so that it can be shown on any computer, save all the screenshots from the current position to the end of the document with `Meta + Ctrl + E`; this takes 2 seconds for every item; press `ESC` to interrupt the process.
+To export an mxMarkEdit presentation in PDF so that it can be shown on any computer, save all the screenshots from the current position to the end of the document with `Meta + Ctrl + E`; this takes 2 seconds for each item; press `ESC` to interrupt the process.
 Then select all the screenshots in the `Download` directory, `Ctrl + click` on them and choose the `Quick Options - Create PDF`.
 The screenshots are numbered progressively.
-To restart their number, restart the app.
+To restart the number of the ones to be created, restart the app.

 ## Files management